-- Liaise with the head to inform them of issues especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations; - If early help is appropriate, the DSL (or deputy) will generally lead on liaising with other agencies and setting up an inter-agency assessment as appropriate. - As required, liaise with the 'case manager' and the LADO for child protection concerns (all cases which concern a staff member); and - Liaise with staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies.
-Act as a source of support, advice and expertise for staff.
+- Assist the Governing Body in fulfilling their safeguarding responsibilities set out in legislation and statutory guidance. - The designated safeguarding lead and any deputies should act as a point of contact with the three safeguarding partners (the local authority; a clinical commissioning group within the local authority; and the chief officer of police within the local authority area) and work with other agencies in line with Working Together to Safeguard Children. - NPCC- When to call the police should help designated safeguarding leads understand when they should consider calling the police and what to expect when they do. - If early help is appropriate, the DSL (or deputy) will generally lead on liaising with other agencies and setting up a Multi-agency assessment as appropriate. - As required, liaise with the 'case manager' and the LADO for child protection concerns (all cases which concern a staff member); and - Liaise with staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies. - Work closely with senior mental health leads - Act as a source of support, advice and expertise for staff.